A topic from the subject of Organic Chemistry in Chemistry.

 Stereoisomers

 Stereoisomers are molecules with the same molecular formula but different spatial arrangements of their atoms.
-There are two main types of stereoisomers: enantiomers and diastereomers.
+There are two main types: enantiomers and diastereomers.

 Enantiomers

-Enantiomers are stereoisomers that are mirror images of each other.
-They have the same physical properties, but they rotate plane-polarized light in opposite directions.
+Enantiomers are stereoisomers that are non-superimposable mirror images of each other.
+They have identical physical properties (except for the direction they rotate plane-polarized light) and are also called optical isomers.

 Diastereomers